kryops/01v96-remote/README.md

 ### Installation on a Raspberry Pi

-The application can be deployed to a Raspberry Pi micro computer. kryops orignal version was configured to receive MIDI signals through its GPIO ports.
+The application can be deployed to a Raspberry Pi micro computer.
+-	kryops orignal version was configured to receive MIDI signals through its GPIO ports.
-My altered version allows the Raspberry Pi to receive MIDI siganls over USB.
-Default USB drivers with raspbian.
+-	This altered version allows the Raspberry Pi to receive MIDI siganls over USB, using the default USB drivers with Raspbian.

 The documentation for the installation on a Raspberry Pi can be found in the file *raspberry/documentation.md*